rohan-v8rma/Tech-Tips/Networking/README.md

 # Doubts

-## what if two devices on different network have same subnet mask value
+## What if two devices on different network have same subnet mask value

+- The subnet mask value of an IP address can be applied to the IP address, getting the network part of the IP address.

+- Upon the sender comparing the network part of its own IP address, and the network part of the destination IP address, it will conclude that the sender and the receiver are on different networks.

+- So, the sender will forward the request to the default gateway of the network, which will decide the routing logic to make the request reach the intended receiver.

 ##